-Spouse - means Your lawful Spouse.
+Spouse - means Your lawful Spouse or Your Domestic Partner.

 Tentative Diagnosis - means a diagnosis by a qualified Physician, based on the Physician's experience, training and expertise, when a Positive Diagnosis cannot be made due to medical reasons.

 Terminally III - means the Covered Person has a life expectancy of 12 months or less.